Census-Antiquity-Renaissance/BBAW-Census-API/README.md

 The developers are in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 See http://www.gnu.org/licenses/.

+## Credits

+© 2018-2020 by Berlin-Brandenburg Academy of Sciences and Humanities

+Developed by TELOTA, a DH working group of the Berlin-Brandenburg Academy of Sciences and Humanities http://www.bbaw.de/telota telota@bbaw.de.
+Developer: Oliver Pohl